Shashanksangu99/Weather_data_pipeline_aws_snowflake/README.md

 ### 3. Data Streaming and Transformation:

-**DynamoDB Streams:** By enabling Streams on the DynamoDB table, each new data entry triggers a stream event, facilitating real-time data flow.
+**DynamoDB Streams:** Each time new data is ingested into the DynamoDB table, a stream event triggers, activating a Lambda function.

-**Data Stream:** A second Lambda function processes the stream records from DynamoDB, formats the data into CSV, and organizes it for downstream storage.
-The data is partitioned by state, with each file containing weather records for multiple cities within that state.
+**AWS Lambda for S3 Storage:** This Lambda function processes the streamed data and stores it in Amazon S3 in CSV format.
+The data is organized by state, with each file containing weather records for cities within that state.
+This ensures that the data is structured for easy downstream access and analysis.

 ### 4. Long-Term Storage and Integration: